Joncitone/LaunchPad-Lab_Coding-Challenge/README.md

 ## Setup

+1. ### Fork or Clone the Repo

+2. ### Open the project in your IDE
-- ### Launching in the Browser
+3. ### Launching in the Browser
    - If you have an extension like [Live Server](https://github.com/ritwickdey/vscode-live-server), click Go Live to view the page.

 ## Technologies Used

-- Vanilla JS
+- Vanilla JS (ES6)

+- node-fetch (npm package)
+  - used to add fetch functionality to Node.js for initial API testing

 ## Features

+- LaunchPad Lab styling
+  - Proxima-Nova font
+  - Blue linear gradient
+  - Rocketship logo
-- Sorting with visual indicators
+- Sorting with visual indicators for ASC/DESC
+  - Classic DOM manipulation
 - Vanilla JS implementation of Redux
+  - Redux-Store modularized by framework
-- Continuous API calls
+- Continuous API calls (every 5 minutes)

 ## Metrics & Rationale

 Rationale of metrics chosen as indicators of activity, community support, and stability.

-- Score: A score for each framework was calculated by combining forks, stars, and open issues.
+- Score: I calculated a score for each framework by combining forks, stars, and open issues.
   The formula is consistent across frameworks, and can be found as a thunk in the reducer files.

 - Forks: Forks are a decent indication of code stability, while not all forks are projects that depend on the stability of the repository, a good portion of them are and they will ocassionally update their fork by setting the original as an upstream.